MUSC Student Handbook

 PGI room 101, 97 Jonathan Lucas Street

-PHONE BOOKS: Place old Phone Books NEXT to your paper recycling bin from (Sep to Nov only.)
+Place old Phone Books NEXT to an MUSC paper recycling bin.

-BATTERIES: There are battery bins in the library: on the fourth floor and in the lobby and there is a battery bin in the hallway to the cafeteria across from the Casa Vida or call 2-4119 to request a Battery Collection bin – Call 2-4119 when the container is full.
+There are battery bins in the library: in lobby and the fourth floor circulation desk; Main Hospital cafeteria and ART cafeteria or call 2-4119 to request a Battery Collection bin – Call 2-4119 for a pick-up when the container is full.

 Recycling Contact Information: